Veering triangulations and the Thurston norm: homology to isotopy: Finishing the proof of Theorems and

-\begin{proof} Again, we will prove the lemma only in the case when $\delta$ is outward, in which case $\delta^-$ is the bottom of $\delta$.
+Again, we will prove the lemma only in the case when $\delta$ is outward, in which case $\del\delta_-$ is the bottom of $\delta$.
 Let $\tet$ be the tetrahedron corresponding to $\delta$.
 Suppose for a contradiction that $t$ is hinge.
 Let $u$ be the $\partial\hbs$-switch corresponding to the junction of $\ell_i$ with $\ell_{i+1}$.
 Then $t$ is a downward flat triangle which is bottommost in a long fan of $u$.
 Let $e$ be the $\tau$-edge terminating at $u$, let $v$ be the other endpoint of $e$ on $\partial\mr M$, and let $t'$ be the tip of $\tet$ on the other side of $e$ from $u$, so that $v$ is a 0-vertex of $t'$.
 Let $v'$ be the other 0-vertex of $t'$.
 Note that $t'$ is an upward flat triangle and that it is not topmost at $v$, so it is topmost at $v'$.
+As in \Cref{lem_hinge}, \Cref{lem_minimalannuli} implies that the edge labeled $e'$ in \Cref{fig_non-hingelemma} corresponds to a mixed rod of $S^\flat$.
 Since $S^\flat$ curls down along $\partial A$, there is a tetrahedron move of $S^\flat$ across $\tet$.
 As in \Cref{lem_hinge}, this is true regardless of whether $\delta$ is innermost.
 After this tetrahedron move $S^\flat$ does not have the bigon property.
 By \Cref{lem_residualbp} we can reduce the area of $S^\flat$ by flat isotopy. \end{proof}

 \begin{lemma}[annulus lemma] Let $S^\flat$ be a surface with the excellent bigon property.
 Let $A$ be a stable component of $\Neg(S^\flat)$.
-Then $\core(A)$ collapses to a shallow stable loop.
-Symmetrically, if $A$ is unstable then $\core(A)$ collapses to a shallow unstable loop.
+Then either $\core(A)$ collapses to a shallow stable loop or the area of $S^\flat$ can be reduced by flat isotopy.
+Symmetrically, if $A$ is unstable then either $\core(A)$ collapses to a shallow unstable loop or the area of $S^\flat$ can be reduced by flat isotopy.

-Hence if $\Neg(S^\flat)$ has a non-ladderpole component, there is an available annulus move $S^\flat$ after which $\Neg(S^\flat)$ has ladderpole components. \end{lemma}
+In the case of shallow stable or unstable loops, there is an available annulus move of $S^\flat$ after which $\Neg(S^\flat)$ has ladderpole components. \end{lemma}

-\begin{proof} It follows from \Cref{lem_hinge} and \Cref{lem_non-hinge} that if $\delta$ is an outward $\flat$-disk with long negative boundary, then at each noninitial junction, $\delta^-$ passes from a second-topmost to a topmost conduit.
-Symmetrically, if $\delta$ is an inward $\flat$-disk with long negative boundary then at each junction of noninitial segments, $\delta^-$ passes from a second-bottommost to a bottommost conduit.
+\begin{proof} It follows from \Cref{lem_hinge} and \Cref{lem_non-hinge} that if $\delta$ is an outward $\flat$-disk with long negative boundary then either the area of $S^\flat$ is reducible, or at each noninitial junction, $\del\delta_-$ passes from a second-topmost to a topmost conduit.
+Symmetrically, if $\delta$ is an inward $\flat$-disk with long negative boundary then either the area of $S^\flat$ is reducible, or at each junction of noninitial segments, $\del\delta_-$ passes from a second-bottommost to a bottommost conduit.